 The transportation system is an important aspect in maintaining a livable and equitable city.
 While the performance of the transportation system impacts all users, it disproportionately impacts users from vulnerable populations and members of communities of concern.
-Addressing primary performance indicators of the system such as on-time performance, reliability, overcrowding,
+Addressing primary performance indicators of the system such as on-time performance, reliability, overcrowding, and system access ensures that the transportation system is serving all users and provides the greatest benefits for those who are dependent on public transit to live and work in San Francisco.

 The Transit Service and Affordability category includes free and discounted fare programs, such as free Muni access for seniors, people with disabilities and low/moderate income youth.
 This also includes funding to protect against service cuts during economic downturns.
 This category supports additional transit services for outside of peak hours and in low-income communities.
-This also includes additional operators to cover expanded service as service demand for Muni increases and the SFMTA secures additional trains and buses.
+This also includes additional operators to cover expanded service as service

+$demand\ for\ Muni\ increases\ and\ the\ SFMTA\ secures\ additional\ trains\ and\ buses.$